 - Reconciler QuickGuide

 You no longer need to have an Amazon Prime account unless you are streaming videos or books.
-As of February 1, 2017, Amazon has started charging tax.
-In order to get onto ISU's business account that is tax exempt, you will need to email firstname.lastname@example.org requesting an invitation to ISU's business account for Amazon.
+Amazon charges sales tax.
+To be added to ISU's business account email firstname.lastname@example.org requesting an invitation to ISU's business account for Amazon.

 PCards are intended for small dollar purchases of products and supplies needed during the course of business.
 The following examples are not all inclusive but are given to help the cardholder determine appropriateness:

 - Advertising Expense (such as: newspapers, magazines, web, and other media)

 - Automotive Parts